Music on hold: Copyright law

 In the US, and other countries where copyright laws are practiced, authors are granted copyright protection on their musical compositions.
 Such copyright protection has existed since just after the turn of the 20th century, and most music written before 1900–1910 from impressionism back to baroque and antiquity is said to be "in the public domain".
 Use of any said music prior to the creation of these copyright laws may be presumed to be free for use by all, although individual titles may have been later copyrighted through a change in the composition or arrangement.
 The use of copyrighted music is not for free use in the public domain.

 All music written after this period, which is copyrighted under multiple acts of congress, is owned by the author(s) or their assignees.
-The use of this music is protected and controlled in order that the owner may derive usage income.
+The use of this music is protected and controlled so that the owner may derive usage income.
 Specific to telephonic MOH (music-on-hold), the US laws currently protect the copyright owners from unlawful, unpermitted use of their music titles in over-the-phone broadcast.
 Any person or business wishing to use current, popular, post 1900–1910, copyrighted music for MOH purposes may only lawfully do so by obtaining permission from the owner.
 Currently, performance rights societies such as ASCAP, BMI, and SESAC will sell blanket permission to use music titles in their catalog for MOH purposes. for an express annual fee, calculated by size and frequency of usage.
 Failure to obtain this paid permission is a violation of US copyright laws.

 This same copyright protection is also true in the rebroadcast of any radio program.
 As mentioned earlier, the broadcaster has been assigned a narrow and specific usage license to air copyrighted song titles.
 This does not include permission to any person or business to re-broadcast that program on telephonic MOH.
 The broadcaster may not promote such unlawful use and is not an owner who has any lawful right to grant MOH usage permission.
 They do not hold the ownership of the title and have no right to license use in any way.
 Those who plug radio broadcast into their telephone MOH without first obtaining paid permission through the owner's agents (ASCAP, BMI, or SESAC) may be in violation of copyright law and may be prosecuted under existing federal laws.